trile/sass-starter/README.md

 ## Features
 - Include ejs template for reusable components.
 - Watch and Live-reload for convenient development.
 - Easy include or exclude bootstrap sources in your code
+- Include a small sass framework with easy grid to start with

 ## Grunt tasks